Shray64/Shray64.github.io/_pages/about.md

 I am a recent undergraduate from the Birla Institute of Technology and Science, Pilani, India.
 I graduated with a Bachelor of Engineering in Computer Science and Engineering and a minor in Data Science.

-I am a computer science Ph.D. candidate in the School of Engineering and Applied Sciences at Harvard University, advised by Prof. [Hanspeter Pfister](https://en.wikipedia.org/wiki/Hanspeter_Pfister).
-I am interested in computer vision, deep learning, and neuroscience.
-My current projects include semantic & instance segmentation, active learning, unsupervised learning, and the analysis of comprehensive neuron connectivity in microscopy images of animal brains (connectomics).

 ## Education
 * **B.E in Computer Science and Engineering**